Renewal of Certification/Recertification

 Phone: 800-991-2997 Email: firstname.lastname@example.org

-- The ACCBC reserves the right to verify any information provided on recertification applications.
+- The ACCBC reserves the right to verify any information provided on applications.

-- All recertification applications are reviewed to ensure that all requirements are met.
+- All applications are reviewed to ensure that all requirements are met.

 Applications will be reviewed within thirty (30) calendar days upon receipt by the ACCBC office (unless otherwise stated on application).
 Applications will not be approved until all required documents have been submitted with the correct information and fees have been paid in full.
 Failure to submit a complete application will delay the processing time of an application.
 Applications submitted in person to the ACCBC office will be subject to the same processing time policies as applications that are submitted through mail and/or email.